Music Department Faculty/Staff Bios

 John Planer has been teaching courses in music and the humanities at Manchester University since 1969.
 Dr. Planer holds a Ph.D. and Masters are from the University of Michigan and his Bachelors Degree is from Knox College.
 A true lover of the liberal arts, Dr. Planer has interests in many areas.
 His most notorious journal article deals with the function of popular music; the article is entitled Function in Tight Fitting Jeans.
 Dr. Planer is co-President of the Guild of Temple Musicians and is a recognized national speaker on Jewish liturgical music.

-Debra Lynn, Associate Professor of Music, is in her thirteenth year at Manchester University where she serves as Chair of the Music Department, Director of Choral Organizations, and instructor of applied voice, conducting, vocal pedagogy, and choral arranging.
-Choral ensembles under her direction include the A Cappella Choir and Chamber Singers.
-Her ensembles have performed at various locations throughout the U.S. including Carnegie Hall in New York.
-In 2004, her A Cappella Choir traveled to Italy for a tour emphasizing world peace.
+Debra Lynn, is in her sixteenth year at Manchester University where she serves as Director of Choral Organizations and Vocal Studies.
+She teaches applied voice, conducting, vocal pedagogy, opera workshop, and music for stage & film.
+Choral ensembles under her direction include the A Cappella Choir, Chamber Singers, and Manchester Symphony Chorus.
+Her ensembles have performed at various locations throughout the U.S. including Carnegie Hall in New York, Sacred Heart Basilica at Notre Dame University, and Walt Disney World in Orlando, Florida.
+Her A Cappella Choir has traveled to Italy, Austria, and London.
+Whether domestic or international, her tours carry a theme of world peace.
 Debra holds a Doctor of Arts in Music degree with an emphasis in choral conducting and voice performance from Ball State University in Muncie, Indiana.
 Prior degrees from Truman State University and William Jewell College include emphases in choral conducting, voice performance, and music education.
 Before moving to North Manchester, Dr. Lynn has held teaching and conducting positions at Northeast Missouri State University, William Jewell College, and Mid-America Nazarene College.
-She has served as opera chorus director for Illinois Opera Theatre and as guest conductor for various composer forums and honor choir festivals.
-She is married to tubist, Robert Lynn.
-They reside in North Manchester with their four daughters, Bethany, Abby, and twins: Emily and Erin.
+She has worked with Metropolitan Opera singers Nicholas DiVirgilio and Mignon Dunn as opera chorus director for Illinois Opera Theatre – based at University of Illinois at Champaign-Urbana.
+Dr. Lynn has studied conducting under the tutelage of maestros Paul Vermel, Douglas Amman, Fred Stoltzfus, Paul Crabb, and Arnold Epley.
+As a composer, Dr. Lynn writes both instrumental and vocal music, and has received several commissions including Lily and Plowshares Foundation requests.
+She is in demand as a guest conductor and clinician for various composer forums, choral festivals, and voice and conducting master classes.
+She is married to cellist & tubist, Robert Lynn.
+They reside in North Manchester with their four daughters, Bethany, Abby, and twins: Emily and Eryn.

 Scott Humphries is a native of Alleghany County, Virginia.
 He received a Bachelor of Music Education from James Madison University and a Master of Arts from Virginia Tech.
 He is currently pursuing a Doctor of Musical Arts at Boston University.
 While in Virginia, Humphries directed bands at both the middle school and high school levels.
 He worked with the Roanoke Youth Symphony Orchestra for ten years and taught as a lecturer in music history for Dabney S. Lancaster Community College.
 He taught at the Virginia Tech Summer Music Camp from 1994-2009, listed as one of the top 200 summer youth activities in the country.

 Humphries has presented research at the Virginia Music Educators Association Convention, the Music Educators National Conference Convention, and has published research in the international journal Psychology of Music.
 He is also a published composer of music for concert band and wind ensemble.
 His compositions have been published by MSB Publishing and Stephen Melillo.
 He is currently an assistant professor at Manchester University in Indiana, where he is the Director of Instrumental Studies and Music Education, conducting the Manchester Symphony Orchestra and MU Symphonic Band, teaches all music education classes, and is also the saxophone professor.
+In 2011, he was appointed as the principal conductor for the Fort Wayne Area Community Band, and continues to serve in this capacity.
 He is a member of MENC, IMEA, CBDNA, the College Music Society and the Indiana Bandmasters Association.
 Humphries remains in demand as an adjudicator and clinician throughout the United States.

 Alan Chambers holds a Bachelor of Music degree in Keyboard Performance from DePauw University and a Master of Arts in Music from Ball State University.
 He has professional experience as conductor, musical director, singer, keyboardist, actor, arranger and teacher.
 He sang in Chicago with the 16-voice chamber ensemble Fleur de Lys, toured Germany and Austria with the James Chorale, and performed in the vocal jazz quartet Creme de Menthe, who sang on WFMT's "Midnight Special" and were interviewed by the legendary Studds Terkel.
 Mr. Chambers has been a soloist in the Faure Requiem and the Mozart Missa Brevis in D, and appeared in Puccini's Turandot at the Lyric Opera as an illustrious supernumerary (i.e., a banner carrier!).
 He has worked for many professional theatres in Indiana and Illinois including the Wagon Wheel Playhouse, Enchanted Hills, Round Barn at Amish Acres, Canterbury and Indiana Repertory.
 At Manchester University Mr. Chambers has taught applied piano, applied voice, and music theory, has directed the Manchester Choral Society, Cantabile and Chamber Singers, has accompanied the A Cappella Choir and Chamber Singers on many tours and concerts, and frequently performs with the Manchester Symphony Orchestra.
 In addition, he is Director of Music Ministry and Organist at Warsaw First United Methodist Church where he also leads their praise band, and he has traveled with the Indiana Ambassadors of Music Concert Choir three times to Europe as Assistant Conductor and Accompanist.